tomhallmain/simple_image_compare/README.md

 Setting `trash_folder` defines the target folder for image deletion.
 If not set, deletion will send the image to your system's default trash folder.

 If the `sd_prompt_reader_loc` config setting is pointing to your local copy of [stable-diffusion-prompt-reader](https://github.com/receyuki/stable-diffusion-prompt-reader) then opening image details for an image with a stable diffusion prompt will give prompt information found in the image.

+Setting `tag_suggestions_file` should point to a JSON list that provides suggested tags for images for easy access in adding tags, if desired.

 ## UI Bindings